 If you have complaints about the grading of a homework or a test, do the following.
 Within 1 week after the test or the homework was returned, hand back to me your graded test and a written statement detailing the problem(s) which you would like re-graded, as well as explaining why you feel the grade should be changed.
-The entire homework (or test) will be re-graded so that it is possible that your score may go up or down.
+The entire homework (or test) will be re-graded so that it is possible that your score may go up or down as, statistically, positive and negative errors in grading are equally likely.
 If the request arises because you think different students have been graded differently, all the affected students should submit their work as a group.
 A week after the homework (test) has been returned, the grades cannot be changed anymore and no further complaints will be accepted.